-This section details the data collection strategies and the approach used for estimating market shares of high efficiency HVAC measures in California.
+This section details the data collection strategy and approach used for estimating market shares of high efficiency HVAC measures, and average efficiencies of HVAC units sold throughout California.

-2.2 Heating and Cooling Equipment Distributor Sales Data Collection
+2.2.
+Heating and Cooling Equipment Distributor Sales Data Collection

-RER recruited a panel of equipment distributors to provide sales data for use in estimating efficiency market shares of HVAC equipment in California.
-The Efficiency Market Share Needs Assessment and Feasibility Scoping Study determined that HVAC equipment distributors would be the best data source for tracking HVAC efficiencies in the marketplace.6 In this earlier study, RER found that distributor-level data can be limiting due to the inability to distinguish the market event (e.g., new construction versus replacement installations), since both builders and contractors purchase equipment from HVAC distributors.
+The project team recruited a panel of equipment distributors to provide sales data for use in estimating efficiency market shares of HVAC equipment in California.
+The Efficiency Market Share Tracking Needs Assessment and Scoping Study determined that HVAC equipment distributors would be the best data source for tracking HVAC efficiencies in the marketplace.
+In this earlier study, Itron found that distributor-level data can be limiting due to the inability to distinguish the market event (e.g., new construction versus replacement installations), since both builders and contractors purchase equipment from HVAC distributors.
 Furthermore, distributors are unable to identify new construction versus retrofit/replacement sales.
 Thus, the data collected from distributors for this study are used to estimate average energy efficiency ratings in the overall market.
 In addition, where available, new construction estimates are removed from the distributor data in order to develop an estimate for the retrofit/replacement market.